 For over 200 years, the Schlumberger family has devoted itself to farming the vineyards with passion, dedication and respect to the environment.

-Christine Schlumberger (1894-1971) looked oversaw the management of Domaines Schlumberger for over twenty years.
-Vendanges Tardives (Late Harvest) are wines crafted with overly mature grapes several weeks after the harvest.
+Christine Schlumberger (1894-1971) oversaw the management of Domaines Schlumberger for over twenty years.
+Vendanges Tardives (late harvest) are wines crafted with overly mature grapes several weeks after the harvest.
 Contrary to certain types of sweet wines, they maintain a freshness and natural acidity with a flavor that is unique in the world.

-After manual harvest, the grapes are transported in small crates (to prevent the berries from getting crushed) to the winery where they are slowly pressed.
-After racking for about three days, the perfectly clear juices are put to ferment in tuns where the temperature is strictly controlled.
-Fermentation lasts from one to three months until spring.
-The wines are then stabilized, filtered and bottled.
+Handpicked on steep slopes, the grapes were then carried in crates to the winery and then slowly pressed.
+After racking for about three days, the perfectly clear juice was put in tuns (where the temperature was rigorously controlled) to ferment.
+Fermentation lasted between one and three months until spring.
+The wines were stabilized, filtered and then bottled.

 Pairs beautifully with blue cheeses like Roquefort.
 It is ideal with dessert and citrus.
 The suggested serving temperature is 53°F.

 Varietals: 100% Gewurztraminer